-Some people think that carbon dioxide did not exist before the Industrial Revolution.
+It seems that some people think that there was no carbon dioxide in the atmosphere before the Industrial Revolution.

 True or false?

 The Industrial Revolution was getting into its stride by about 1800, and more and more carbon dioxide has been pumped into the atmosphere each year.
 Was there carbon dioxide in the atmosphere before then?